hash-bang/gadzooks/README.md

 	* **Safari** [via hacks](http://www.simplehelp.net/2007/11/14/how-to-run-greasemonkey-scripts-in-safari/)
 2. Install the script by [clicking here](https://github.com/hash-bang/gadzooks/raw/master/gadzooks.greasemonkey.user.js)
 3. Visit the [Fallen London](http://fallenlondon.storynexus.com) website
-4. Configure Gadzooks! to your hearts content.
-By default a new tab should be created allowing access to the Gadzooks! options screen or you can press F12.
+4. Configure Gadzooks!
+By default a new tab should be created allowing access to the Gadzooks! options screen, you can also access Gadzooks! via the link in the the top right of your screen next to your login name or you can press F12.

 Install via bookmarklet